pyeventsourcing/esdbclient/README.md

 ### Catch-up subscriptions

 The method `subscribe_all_events()` can be used to create a "catch-up subscription" to EventStoreDB.

-The optional argument `position` can be used to specify a commit position from which to subscribe.
-This method returns an iterable object, from which recorded events after the specified commit position can be obtained by iteration, including events that are recorded after the subscription was created.
+This method takes an optional `position` argument, which can be used to specify a commit position from which to subscribe for recorded events.
+The default value is `None`, which means the subscription will operate from the first recorded event in the database.

+This method returns an iterable object, from which recorded events can be obtained by iteration, including events that are recorded after the subscription was created.

 Many catch-up subscriptions can be created, concurrently or